fjordllc/rubocop-fjord/README.md

 # rubocop-fjord

-rubocop-fjord is a rubocop configuration fro Fjord, Inc.
+rubocop-fjord is a rubocop configuration from Fjord, Inc.

 ## Installation